Japanese Wikipedia: History

 The first article was named "Nihongo no Funimekusu" (meaning "Phonemics of the Japanese language").
 Until late December in that year, there were only two articles.

 Awards

 In September 2004, the Japanese Wikipedia was awarded the "2004 Web Creation Award Web-Person Special Prize" from the Japan Advertisers Association.
-This award, normally given to individuals for great contributions to the Web in Japanese, was accepted by a long-standing contributor on behalf of the project.
+This award, normally given to individuals for great contributions to the Internet in Japanese, was accepted by a long-standing contributor on behalf of the project.

 Characteristics

 The Japanese Wikipedia is different from the English Wikipedia in a number of ways.